Minix: MINIX 1.5

-MINIX 1.5, released in 1991, included support for MicroChannel IBM PS/2 systems and was also ported to the 68000 and SPARC architectures, supporting the Atari ST, Amiga, Macintosh, and Sun SPARCstation computer platforms.
+Released in 1991, included support for MicroChannel IBM PS/2 systems, and it was also ported to the 68000 and SPARC architectures, supporting the Atari ST, Amiga, Macintosh, and Sun SPARCstation computer platforms.
 There were also unofficial ports to Intel 386 PC compatibles (in 32-bit protected mode), National Semiconductor NS32532, ARM and Inmos transputer processors.
 Meiko Scientific used an early version of MINIX as the basis for the MeikOS operating system for its transputer-based Computing Surface parallel computers.